lsst-dm/scipi_docs_prototype/singleFrameProcCoreTasks/LSSTglossary.rst

 Butler
 ======

-Description of the Butler will go here, analogous to that in here:
+Description of the Butler will go here, analogous to information in here:

 https://dev.lsstcorp.org/trac/wiki/DataButler